 The Bonds are issued in the principal amounts set forth on the front cover hereof, in the denomination of \$5,000 each or any integral multiple thereof, and will be dated and bear interest from their date of delivery.
 The Bonds are issued as fully registered bonds, without coupons, with interest payable on each June 15 and December 15 in each year, commencing December 15, 2005.
-The City Treasurer (the "Treasurer") will act as paying agent and registrar for the Bonds.
-Payments of principal of and interest on the Bonds will be made by the Treasurer, as paying agent, to the registered owners whose names appear on the bond registration books of the Treasurer as of the close of business on the last day of the month immediately preceding each Interest Payment Date (the "Record Date"), whether or not such day is a business day.
+The City Treasurer (the "Treasurer") will act as paying agent and registrar for the Bonds (the "Paving Agent"), unless another paving agent or registrar is selected in accordance with the Resolution.
+Payments of principal of and interest on the Bonds will be made by the Treasurer, as paying agent, to the registered owners whose names appear on the bond registration books of the Treasurer as of the close of business on the last day of the month immediately preceding each interest payment date (the "Record Date"), whether or not such day is a business day.
 The Bonds will be initially registered in the name of Cede & Co. as registered owner and nominee for The Depository Trust Company ("DTC"), New York, New York, which is required to remit payments of principal and interest to the DTC Participants for subsequent disbursement to the beneficial owners of the Bonds.
-See APPENDIX E-"DTC AND THE BOOK-ENTRY ONLY SYSTEM."
+For a description of DTC's book-entry only system and its procedures for the payment and transfer of Bonds, as well as a description of the procedures for payment and transfer of the Bonds which will apply if the book-entry only system is discontinued, see APPENDIX E-"DTC AND THE BOOK-ENTRY ONLY SYSTEM."
+When reference is made in this Official Statement to any actions which are required or permitted to be taken by the beneficial owners of Bonds, such reference shall only relate to those who are permitted to act (by statute, regulation or otherwise) on behalf of such beneficial owners for such purposes.
+When notices relating to the Bonds are given by the City, they shall be sent only to DTC.